obonaventure/cnp3/book-2nd/exercises/ex-stp.rst

      :scale: 100

-To use STP, these switches uses ``brctl``, a tool that allows to make bridges and build the spanning tree.
+To use STP, these switches uses ``brctl``, a tool that allows to configure devices as Ethernet bridges and build the spanning tree.

-For this lab, you can use the "Wireshark" tool.
-It's a packet sniffer (like tcpdump) but it is more convenient to use.
+For this lab, you can use the ``wireshark`` or ``tcpdump`` as packet sniffers.

-To launch the lab you have to go in the directory of the lab and launch it with netkit using command ``lstart`` (you can add the option -f for a quick launch).
+To launch the lab you have to go in the directory of the lab and launch it with netkit using command ``lstart`` (you can add the option ``-f`` for a quick launch).

 You can see that the 6 machines are launched.
 For the moment, no one of them runs STP.
-You will run it (via the ``brctl`` daemon) on two routers and activate wireshark on one of them as explained above.
+You will run it (via the ``brctl`` command) on two routers and activate wireshark on one of them as explained above.
 To activate the STP on one switch type in his terminal:

  .. code:: console